nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Head downstairs and down the ladder to the last room before the guard to talk to the sage.
 Try to follow him through the door.
   * Go talk to Fargo.
 Play Roulette with him and try and get the cursor between North and East using paused to make sure it lands there.
 Hold X and unpause and you should hit South.
 Also if Fargo lands on East just hold X.
   * **Go downstairs and go to the inn (below the casino)**
   * Go watch the magic show in the first door past the ladder.
 Re-enter to get turned into cats and go unrig the game.
-Go back and talk to Fargo again, beat him this time.
+Go back and talk to Fargo again, beat him this time, put Sprigg into First.
   * After you get access go to the grand slam and talk to the sage.
 When he asks what you want, first choose nothing(2).
 Then mash.

 #### Sage (1575/7)
-  * Sprigg - 2 / 2 / 1 - Doppelganger Lagoonate
+  * Sprigg - Get to Level 5 - Doppelganger Lagoonate
   * Lynx - 1 - Strengthen Lagoonate
   * Harle - 1 - Turnblack Lagoonate
   * Lagoonate - 1 / 3